terraform-yc-modules/terraform-yc-kafka/README.md

 ## Features

 - Create a Managed Kafka cluster with predefined number of DB hosts
-- Create a list of users and databases with permissions
+- Create a list of users and topics with permissions
+- Create a Connetors
 - Easy to use in other resources via outputs

 ## Kafka cluster definition